Fighting gas prices, US to release 50 million barrels of oil

 “We will continue to press oil companies who have made record profits and are overseeing what we consider to be price gouging out there when there’s a supply of oil or the price of oil is coming down and the price of gas is not coming down,” Psaki said.
 “It does not take an economic expert to know that’s a problem.”

-AP writer Charles Sheehan contributed from New York.
-Matthew Daly and Ellen Knickmeyer contributed from Washington.
+AP writer Charles Sheehan contributed from New York, Jill Lawless from London and Matthew Daly and Ellen Knickmeyer from Washington.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.